jeval - command line Java code evaluator. It is similar to JShell except it provides you additional functionality.

 7b

-Here in script.java we include parsers.java and then call parseToHex method defined there.
+Here in script.java we include parsers.java and then call parseToHex method defined in parsers.java.

 jeval by default imports following packages and static methods to the global space so you don't need to worry to import them each time manually: